mendersoftware/mender-docs/04.Operating-System-updates-Debian-family/01.Overview/docs.md

 <!--AUTOVERSION: "mender-convert version %"/mender-convert-->
 <!-- See MEN-4983 -->
 !!
-Be careful when running `apt upgrade` on a device with Mender system updates enabled.
+Be careful when running `apt upgrade` on a device with Mender Operating System updates enabled.
 Integration !! with `apt upgrade` (through the `grub.d` framework) is only implemented for x86 as of !! mender-convert version master.
 For ARM and other non-x86 architectures, always update single !! applications only, because running `apt upgrade` may brick your device!.
-If you need to run `apt !! upgrade`, do it on a pristine system without Mender installed, and then [convert it to a Mender !! image](../../04.System-updates-Debian-family/02.Convert-a-Mender-Debian-image/docs.md) !! afterwards.
+If you need to run `apt !! upgrade`, do it on a pristine system without Mender installed, and then [convert it to a Mender !! image](../../04.Operating-System-updates-Debian-family/02.Convert-a-Mender-Debian-image/docs.md) !! afterwards.
 We may lift this restriction in the future.